premgopalan/svinet/README.md

      svinet -file network.txt -n 10000 -k 75 -link-sampling -nmi community.txt

-   The format of the ground truth community file is as follows:
+   Each line of the ground truth community file is a tab-separated list of integers including a node and its list of communities.

-   node1    <list of communities node1 is a member of>
+   node-id    list of communities the node is a member of

-   e.g.,
+   Example:
    65	 17 22 43 54

    The above line says node with id 65 is a member of communities 17, 22, 43, 54.
 The community ids are arbitrary.
 See detailed_readme.txt.

 3. *Comparing communities to results from other methods*